Mingyueyixi/Plate/README.md

 [中文文档](README.zh-CN.md)

-Use for Android, a simple framework for  implementing dynamic configuration page.
+Use for Android, a simple library for implementing dynamic configuration page.

 ---